Justsah1l/SimplifyAssignment/README.md

-Simplify Assignment for Frontend Developer Intern role These are setps to setup the code in your local machine, after that use this commad to run the app instead of npm start
+Simplify Assignment for Frontend Developer Intern role These are setps to setup the React Native code in your local machine, after that use this commad to run the app instead of npm start

 ```sh
 npx react-native run-android